 We know that to give our students the very best experiential learning, prior to getting into the workplace, simulation is second to none, for safe, realistic, learning environments.
 We have invested heavily in purpose built simulated wards, science labs and skills space, to support our students through their learning.

-* Applicants without a Level 3 qualification but with experience of healthcare will be considered on an individual basis for accreditation of prior learning (APL)/prior experiential learning (APEL).
+* Applicants without a Level 3 qualification but with at least six months relevant experience will be considered on an individual basis for accreditation of prior learning (APL)/prior experiential learning.

-** Applicants currently working towards a Level 2 qualification in either English or Maths must have gained the qualification prior to the start of the course.
-If you are unlikely to have evidence of either qualification before the start of the course, you should delay your application until you have these.
+** Applicants currently working towards a Level 2 qualification in either English or Maths may apply on the basis that they have gained the qualification prior to the start of the course.
+Please add your exam dates to the application.

 Please note: you will need to have the National Care Certificate (Health) to undertake the End Point Assessment.
-If you do not hold this, you will be able to complete this during your Foundation Degree programme to enable you to take the EPA.
+You will be able to complete this during your Foundation Degree programme to enable you to take the EPA.

 Read this institution's report